nilsh7/Hot-STARSHIP/README.md

 ## Hot to view results
 Running Hot-STARSHIP generates an output ``csv`` file that can be opened and read.
 The first column indicates the time.
 For each time step all nodal locations as well as the value of the variables are given.
 The back face that is identical with the last node is included, too.
 After the output of all nodal values, the time is incremented.

-For ease of displaying results a number of functions is implemented in `output.py`.
-If you wish to use this libarary, type
+For ease of displaying results, a number of functions is implemented in `output.py`.
+Per default, the output uses a custom matplotlib style for plots.
+[It is designed to be colorblind-friendly](https://personal.sron.nl/~pault/) and can be read by people with monochrome vision or in monochrome printouts.
+If you wish to use the output library, type
 ```
 python3
 ```